-There are lots of accessories that compliment and enhance your grooming experience.
+There are tons of accessories that compliment and enhance your grooming experience.

 Some of them are essential, such as hair clipper oil, grease and blade guards.